Welfare and Distributional Effects of Joint Intervention in Networks: Analysis

 \subsection{The case of large budgets}

-We now formally analyze the case in which the planner's budget is large.
-Here, significant differences can be found from including joint intervention.
-We begin by showing that the optimal network always takes a simple form in this case.
+We now formally analyze the case where the planner's budget is large.
+In this regime, joint intervention leads to significant differences.
+We begin by showing that, in this case, the optimal network always takes a simple form.

 \begin{theorem} Suppose \(\bar w\) satisfies Assumption \ref{as-1}.

 (a) If \(\phi>0\), then there exists \(\overline C \) such that for all \(C>\overline C\),

 (b) If \(\phi<0\), then there exists \( \overline{\overline{C}}\) such that for all \(C>\overline{\overline{C}}\),